The gut microbiome affects digestion, immunity and gut–brain signalling, shaping both physical and mental health.

 How does your gut microbiome affect your health?

-The good bacteria in your gut helps your body digest food, working with your immune system to help shield you from diseases.
+The good bacteria in your gut help your body digest food, working with your immune system to help shield you from diseases.

 Your gut microbiome can affect every organ in your body.
 As well as impacting your immune system, it’s linked to a range of health functions, including: